Top project delivery methods for architects and city planners

 This is the most common and the most universal project delivery method, used predominantly in budget-sensitive and non-urgent projects.
 Traditionally the design-bid-build method is used in public construction projects.

-Three stages of the project are following one another.
-The designer is reporting directly to the project owner, and the project is awarded to the lowest bidder who responded.
+Three stages of the project follow one another.
+First, the designer reports directly to the project owner, and the project is awarded to the lowest bidder who responds.

-Pros of the DBB method: it’s cheap and simple, and most stakeholders are accustomed to it, but that’s about it.
+Pros of the DBB method: it’s cheap and straightforward, and most stakeholders are accustomed to it, but that’s about it.

 As for the cons of the Design-Bid-Build – they are multi-faceted.
-First, signing up for the cheapest contractors puts quality under risk.
+First, signing up for the cheapest contractors puts quality at risk.
 Second, introducing changes to the design is a problem since you’d need to re-run bidding to establish the new price (and possibly a new builder!).
-Third, the relations between all the parties are adversarial in a way, and such projects are often stressful to work on.
-The owner has to manage both the designer and the builder.
+Third, the relations between all the parties are adversarial, and such projects are often stressful to work on.
+Finally, the owner has to manage both the designer and the builder.

 Multi-prime project delivery method

-This method is based on the owner controlling a set of separate specialty contractors rather than one.
-This is suitable for experienced project owning entities that want to have full control of all stages of construction performed by separate contractors.
+This method is based on the owner controlling a set of separate speciality contractors rather than one.
+This is suitable for experienced project-owning entities that want complete control of all stages of construction performed by independent contractors.

-This is a project delivery method that normally demands larger budgets, because the Owner of the project manages just one entity that does both the design and the construction.
+This project delivery method typically demands larger budgets because the owner of the project manages just one entity that does both the design and the construction.

 Considering all the advantages of the Design-Build method, it’s growing in popularity rapidly.

-As for the disadvantages of the design-build method – not all project owners are sophisticated enough to validate their concept, understand if the pricing is right, generally be confident in their own decisions.
-If the project owner needs a “second opinion” the design-build model won’t get it, because one and the same party is responsible both for the design and the implementation.
+As for the disadvantages of the design-build method – not all project owners are sophisticated enough to validate their concept, understand if the pricing is correct, and generally be confident in their own decisions.
+If the project owner needs a “second opinion”, the design-build model won’t get it because one party is responsible for the design and implementation.

 Construction Manager at Risk (CMAR)

-This model is great for projects that require maximum complexity and management of multi-disciplinary teams.
+This model is great for projects requiring maximum complexity and multi-disciplinary team management.
 The CMAR is the project owner’s go-to entity, and the only downside is that projects implemented based on this model end up costing more.

 Integrated Project Delivery

-This is one of the newest project delivery methods that leverages expertise of several professions for maximum project results and cost optimization.
-In the integrated project delivery the owner picks an architect, an engineer, and a construction manager (these can either be individuals or companies), and they define project goals, objectives, and timeline before the actual start of the project.
+This is one of the newest project delivery methods that leverage the expertise of several professions for maximum project results and cost optimisation.
+In the integrated project delivery, the owner picks an architect, an engineer, and a construction manager (these can either be individuals or companies), and they define project goals, objectives, and timeline before the project’s actual start.

-Integrated project delivery is great for private and flexible projects that are mostly undefined.
-Cooperation of all parties will help achieve best costs for the project and make sure the construction is effective and based on cooperation.
+Integrated project delivery is excellent for private and flexible projects primarily undefined.
+Cooperation of all parties will help achieve the best costs for the project and make sure the construction is practical and based on cooperation.

 Job Order Contracting (JOC)

-This type of project delivery method, often referred to as the Master Construction Agreement, is made for long-term, indefinite delivery / indefinite quantity projects.
-At the start of the project the master agreement is drawn, and it contains the Construction Task Catalogue (CTC) with all the possessive services, tasks, and prices for them.
+This project delivery method often referred to as the Master Construction Agreement, is for long-term, indefinite-delivery / indefinite-quantity projects.
+At the start of the project, the master agreement is drawn, and it contains the Construction Task Catalogue (CTC) with all the possessive services, tasks, and prices for them.

-Owners who complete a large amount of construction projects every year use the Job Order Contracting model because it gives them access to construction services whenever they are needed, rather than taking bids from contractors each time.
+Owners who complete many construction projects every year use the Job Order Contracting model because it gives them access to construction services whenever needed, rather than taking bids from contractors each time.

 This model will not fit owners who are working on a one-time project.

-How to know which project delivery method is right for you?
+How to know which project delivery method is suitable for you?

-In order to suggest a method for your client, make sure you understand how time-sensitive and budget-sensitive the project is, how experienced and savvy the project owner is, how many projects they have in line.
+To suggest a method for your client, ensure you understand how time-sensitive and budget-sensitive the project is, how experienced and savvy the project owner is, and how many projects they have in line.

-Whatever you pick, PlanMan will be amazing to organize communication between all the stakeholders and contractors, host all documents and drafts, and organize your work for maximum client satisfaction.
+Whatever you pick, PlanMan will be fantastic to organise communication between all the stakeholders and contractors, hosting all documents and drafts, and managing your work for maximum client satisfaction.
 Check out the free trial now!